speakeasy-api/openapi-directory/SDKs/stackexchange.com/2.0/typescript/README.md

 This method returns a list of tag_synonyms.

-* `getTagsTagTopAnswerersPeriod` - Returns the top 30 answerers active in a single tag, of either all-time or the last 30 days.

-This is a view onto the data presented on the tag info page on the sites.

-This method returns a list of tag score objects.

-* `getTagsTagTopAskersPeriod` - Returns the top 30 askers active in a single tag, of either all-time or the last 30 days.

-This is a view onto the data presented on the tag info page on the sites.

-This method returns a list of tag score objects.

 * `getTagsTagsFaq` - Returns the frequently asked questions for the given set of tags in {tags}.

 For a question to be returned, it must have all the tags in {tags} and be considered "frequently asked".
 The exact algorithm for determining whether a question is considered a FAQ is subject to change at any time.